 • Visual management board for water reduction projects and efforts.

-• The creation of the position of Focussed Improvement Engineer to focus specifically on water reduction opportunities, including the development of a complete water strategy for the site in 2017.
+• The creation of the position of Focused Improvement Engineer in 2016 to focus specifically on water reduction opportunities, including the development of a complete water strategy for the site, which was completed in 2017 and has been submitted for management review.

 ♦ Phosphate Hill: Queensland, Australia